Tradable Schemes: Finite differences

 and $a,b,c,d$ are functions of $x$ and $\t$.
 Now demanding that $V=x$ and $V=1$ are solutions of the scheme corresponds to setting $b=0, c=0$.
 Next, demanding that a given tradable $R(x,\t)$ is also a solution leads to

 Therefore, the fully implicit scheme, implied by the tradables is given by

 where

 A remarkably simple scheme, by virtue of the fact that in our formulation of the pricing problem there are no drift terms in the PDE.
-The absence of these drift terms also make the scheme unconditionally stable (see later article).
 Of course we can also derive an explicit scheme along the same lines.
 We find

 where now

 To further improve the accuracy of the scheme, we have combined the two schemes into a Crank-Nicolson type of scheme, i.e. we take the sum of Eqs.~\ref{eq:imp},\ref{eq:exp}, taking care of a proper time shift in one of them.